-The Australasian Railway Association and Informa are pleased to be bringing our 8th Heavy Haul Rail Conference to Perth.
-The conference will take place at the Hyatt Regency on the 16 and 17 October 2018.
+The Australasian Railway Association and Informa are pleased to be bringing our 9th Heavy Haul Rail Conference back to Newcastle.
+The conference will take place at the Newcastle City Hall on the 29 and 30 October 2019.

 - Sue McCarrey, Chief Executive, Office of the National Rail Safety Regulator

 - Brendan Sellens, Manager of Transformation – Coal, Pacific National

 - Vivek Dhar, Associate Director, Mining and Energy Commodities Research, Commonwealth Bank

 - Bonnie Ryan, Senior Manager – Freight, Logistics & Industrial Sectors, GS1 Australia

 - Infrastructure and investment

 - Future technology, communications systems, cybersecurity and data capture and analysis

 - Role of ports and port automation in successful heavy haul supply chains

 - Rolling stock technology, innovation and maintenance